Wildlife of the United Arab Emirates: Flora

-Plants of the gravel plains further east again include Cornulaca monacantha, Crotalaria persica, Calotropis procera and Taverniera spartea, and the parasitic desert hyacinth and the desert thumb.
+Plants of the gravel plains further east include Cornulaca monacantha, Crotalaria persica, Calotropis procera and Taverniera spartea, and the parasitic desert hyacinth and the desert thumb.
 As the land rises up towards the mountains, the mesquite tree, an invasive species from Central America, has become established.
 The plains around Ras al-Khaimah in the northeast of the country, between the mountains and the sea, are the most heavily cultivated part of the country.
-The mountains have a cooler, more temperate climate and here there is an abundance of Alpine flowers among the rocks, on slopes and in cracks, fissures and wadis.
+The mountains have a cooler, more temperate climate and feature an abundance of Alpine flowers among the rocks, on slopes and in cracks, fissures and wadis.

 Jabal Hafeet and the nearby Wadi Tarabat are home to rare flora unique to the region, such as Acridocarpus orientalis.